 As data analysis proceeds, we suggest that re-filtering should be part of most genomics workflows.
 For example, PCA may reveal individuals that were mislabelled, mis-classified into an incorrect sample group, contaminated during sample preparation, or closely related (e.g., full-siblings).
 Such underlying causes should be carefully investigated and problematic samples reported and possibly removed.
 Similarly, the addition of new analyses (e.g., Tajima’s D, transposable element annotation) that were not initially considered may also require a careful re-filtering of the data.
 We suggest that authors and journals require supplementary tables that describe the final datasets, the specific filters and thresholds employed, the name of the final VCF files, and the specific analyses for which each distinctly filtered dataset was used.
 We provide an example of such in Tables 1 and 2.
 Researchers should also explain if they corrected for multiple testing along with a (brief) justification for the correction method used (e.g., Bonferroni, FDR, etc.; see62).
+We also suggest that coding notebooks or scripts which contain the exact software employed, the specific commands used in that software, and the flags and parameter values chosen, should be submitted alongside the reporting tables if reasonable.
+We have provided two R notebooks in the Supplementary Information which provide an example workflow for the analysis of pre- and post genotypic variant calling data (see SI Notebook 1 and 2).